awesomemotive/easy-digital-downloads/readme.txt

 == Changelog ==

 = 2.6.7, September 14, 2016 =
-* Fix: Improved CSV file type detection to avid 'invalid CSV' error.
+* Fix: Improved CSV file type detection to avoid 'invalid CSV' error.
 * Fix: The edd_payment_meta filter was not respecting values modified during the filter when saving a payment.
-* Fix: Redirect to Checkout setting was not keeping custom query string varaibles when direct cart URLs.
+* Fix: Redirect to Checkout setting was not keeping custom query string variables when direct cart URLs.
 * Fix: Cart Widget did not properly refresh the page when purchase links were present on the page.
 * Fix: Categories/Tags not created and assigned during product import.
 * Fix: Remove discount cron which could cause discount codes incorrectly changing to inactive without warning.